valmi-io/valmi-activation/README.md

 - Describe licenses

 - Write known issues & Roadmap
-  1. remove hard-coded references to /tmp/shared_dir
+  1. remove hard-coded references to **/tmp/shared_dir**
-  2. Add support for Object stores like S3, GCS etc.
+  2. Add support for object stores like S3, GCS etc.
   3. can only work with single worker uvicorn, to go multiprocess, acquire lock for metrics, job_manager & run_manager& warmup processes.
   4. Share the dbSession.
   5. ...